RamitSarker29/Backend-Projects/README.md

 The projects in this repository are designed to gradually introduce backend concepts.

-The current Todo App follows a simple flow:
+The current projects follow a similar basic flow:

 ```text
 User